kg4vdk/diginet-tools/README.md

-# SRARC DigiNet
+# DigiNet Tools

-The files contained in this repo are designed for use in the SRARC DigiNet.
+The files contained in this repo are designed for use in running a DigiNet.

 ### Forms
 This directory contains custom forms for use in FLamp.